What

 AppSecurityConfig. - JWT is validated for protected endpoints in

-JwtAuthenticationFilterusingAuthenticationManagerJWT. - API tiers restrict access even with a valid token; higher tiers unlock more endpoints.
+JwtAuthenticationFilterusingAuthenticationManagerJWT. - API tiers restrict access even with a valid token; higher tiers grant access to more endpoints.

 Flow (request lifecycle):